2-Week Vietnam and Cambodia Tour Itinerary: My Unforgettable Journey

 Day 15: Departure

-Before our evening flight, we had time to do some shopping.
-Siem Reap is a shopping paradise, and Khmer handicrafts are so delicate and graceful that you want to buy everything!
+Before our overnight flight, we still had time for shopping.
+Siem Reap is a shopper's paradise, and because Khmer craftsmanship is so delicate and elegant, you'll want to buy everything.

-3. Things to Know About Vietnam and Cambodia Before Your Trip
+3. Things You Should Know Before Traveling to Vietnam and Cambodia

 Vietnam | Cambodia | |